 Collaborate with other committees to assist promotion of their public education, outreach, and information dissemination via traditional and social media venues.

-Encompass the former duties of the Office of Society Historian, which include:
+Work with the Society Historian to:

 Be responsible for the safekeeping of the historical documents and memorabilia of the Society.